junyanz/pytorch-CycleGAN-and-pix2pix/docs/qa.md

 If you get the above errors when loading the generator during test time, you probably have used different network configurations for training and test.
 There are a few things to check: (1) the network architecture `--netG`: you will get an error if you use `--netG unet256` during training, and use `--netG resnet_6blocks` during test.
 Make sure that the flag is the same.
 (2) the normalization parameters `--norm`: we use different default `--norm` parameters for `--model cycle_gan`, `--model pix2pix`, and `--model test`.
 They might be different from the one you used in your training time.
 Make sure that you add the `--norm` flag in your test code.
 (3) If you use dropout during training time, make sure that you use the same Dropout setting in your test.
 Check the flag `--no_dropout`.

 #### NotSupportedError ([#829](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/829))
 The error message states that `slicing multiple dimensions at the same time isn't supported yet proposals (Tensor): boxes to be encoded`.
 It is not related to our repo.
-It is often causes by incompatibility between the `torhvision` version and `pytorch` version.
+It is often caused by incompatibility between the `torhvision` version and `pytorch` version.
 You need to re-intall or upgrade your `torchvision` to be compatible with the `pytorch` version.

 #### What is the identity loss? ([#322](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/322), [#373](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/373), [#362](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/pull/362))
 We use the identity loss for our photo to painting application.
 The identity loss can regularize the generator to be close to an identity mapping when fed with real samples from the *target* domain.
 If something already looks like from the target domain, you should preserve the image without making additional changes.
 The generator trained with this loss will often be more conservative for unknown content.
 Please see more details in Sec 5.2 ''Photo generation from paintings'' and  Figure 12 in the CycleGAN [paper](https://arxiv.org/pdf/1703.10593.pdf).
-The loss was first proposed in the Equation 6 of the prior work [[Taigman et al., 2017]](https://arxiv.org/pdf/1611.02200.pdf).
+The loss was first proposed in Equation 6 of the prior work [[Taigman et al., 2017]](https://arxiv.org/pdf/1611.02200.pdf).

 #### The color gets inverted from the beginning of training ([#249](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/249))
 The authors also observe that the generator unnecessarily inverts the color of the input image early in training, and then never learns to undo the inversion.
 In this case, you can try two things.

 - First, try using identity loss `--lambda_identity 1.0` or `--lambda_identity 0.1`.
 We observe that the identity loss makes the generator to be more conservative and make fewer unnecessary changes.
 However, because of this, the change may not be as dramatic.

 - Second, try smaller variance when initializing weights by changing `--init_gain`.
-We observe that smaller variance in weight initialization results in less color inversion.
+We observe that a smaller variance in weight initialization results in less color inversion.

 #### For labels2photo Cityscapes evaluation, why does the pretrained FCN-8s model not work well on the original Cityscapes input images? ([#150](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/150))
 The model was trained on 256x256 images that are resized/upsampled to 1024x2048, so expected input images to the network are very blurry.
-The purpose of the resizing was to 1) keep the label maps in the original high resolution untouched and 2) avoid the need of changing the standard FCN training code for Cityscapes.
+The purpose of the resizing was to 1) keep the label maps in the original high resolution untouched and 2) avoid the need to change the standard FCN training code for Cityscapes.

 #### How do I get the `ground-truth` numbers on the labels2photo Cityscapes evaluation? ([#150](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/150))
 You need to resize the original Cityscapes images to 256x256 before running the evaluation code.

 #### Using resize-conv to reduce checkerboard artifacts ([#190](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/190), [#64](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/64))
 This Distill [blog](https://distill.pub/2016/deconv-checkerboard/) discussed one of the potential causes of the checkerboard artifacts.
-You can fix that issue by switching from "deconvolution" to nearest-neighbor upsampling followed by regular convolution.
+You can fix that issue by switching from "deconvolution" to nearest-neighbor upsampling, followed by regular convolution.
 Here is one implementation provided by [@SsnL](https://github.com/SsnL).
 You can replace the ConvTranspose2d with the following layers.
 ```python
 nn.Upsample(scale_factor = 2, mode='bilinear'),
 nn.ReflectionPad2d(1),